klgallagher/klgallagher.github.io/_pages/talks.md

 ---

 ## Upcoming Talks & Conferences
-I plan to present results from the first year of my NSF Postdoctoral Fellowship at the AGU Fall Meeting this December in Chicago!
-I currently plan to attend in person, so if you are also going to be in Chicago, let's chat!
+I will be presenting results from the first year of my NSF Postdoctoral Fellowship at the AGU Fall Meeting this December in Chicago!
+I will giving an oral presentation in section B56B: Ecological Forecasting in the Earth System III Oral on Dec 16.
+I currently plan to attend in person, so if you are going to be in Chicago, let's chat!

-I am also giving a colloquium in the Ecology and Evolution Department at Stony Brook University in mid-October!
-Colloquia are currently being held hybrid, so please reach out if you would like the zoom link!

 ## Previous Scientific Conferences
 My work has been presented, by myself and others, at the following scientific conferences.